What to know about the omicron variant of the coronavirus

 Thus far, several dozen cases have also been identified in Botswana, Hong Kong and Israel.
 But officials from a number of countries warn that the variant, also known as B.1.1.529, may already be spreading undetected.

-The United Kingdom on Friday reported that while there are no detected cases there, the variant’s large number of mutations “are likely to be biologically significant.”
+The United Kingdom on Friday reported that while no cases have been detected there, the variant’s large number of mutations “are likely to be biologically significant.”

 Scientists have cautioned that while more cases are expected to crop up, it’s unclear if the variant will match the reach of the delta variant, by far the world’s most dominant, according to the WHO.